-Medicare Advantage Compliance Training
+Medicare Advantage Compliance and Training

-Delta Dental's alliances with various Medicare Advantage Organizations (MAOs) require contracted dentists to complete the standardized General Compliance Training and Fraud, Waste and Abuse (FWA) training provided by the Centers for Medicare and Medicaid Services (CMS) each year.
+Delta Dental's alliances with various Medicare Advantage Organizations (MAOs) require contracted dentists to complete the standardized General Compliance Training and Fraud, Waste and Abuse (FWA) training provided by CMS by December 31st of each year.

-New contracted Delta Dental dentists must complete the standardized Centers for Medicare and Medicaid Services (CMS) Compliance and Fraud, Waste and Abuse Training within 90 days from the contract effective date.
+Newly contracted Delta Dental dentists must complete the standardized CMS training within 90 days from the contract effective date.
 Each new employee in a contracted dental office must also complete training within 90 days from the employee's hire date.Here are two ways to obtain the materials online:

-- Download and incorporate unmodified training PDFs into your training program and/or written documents.
+- Download and incorporate unmodified training PDFs into your training program and/or written documents:

 Code of Conduct and Ethics

 Each practice must have a written Code of Conduct (CoC) that meets current CMS requirements in place.
 Your practice may also choose to incorporate Delta Dental's Code of Conduct to meet this requirement.

 Our Delta Dental CoC includes ethics, values and principles about acceptable business conduct.
 Honesty, integrity, transparency, compliance and accountability are integrated into all business activities.